Emergency Dentist — Torrance, CA

 Have you ever been relaxing and enjoying yourself at home only for a sharp pain to suddenly shoot through your mouth?
 Or playing sports with friends when someone knocks out one of your teeth?
 These dental emergencies always seem to happen at the most inopportune times.
 When they occur, you need to know that you have an emergency dentist you can trust.
 That’s why our team here at Torrance Dentistry will do our utmost to get you in for a same-day appointment when you call with an urgent dental problem.
 If you’re currently suffering through a dental emergency, don’t hesitate to contact us right away.

 Most dental emergencies fall into one of two categories: sudden trauma to the mouth or infection that typically results from poor oral healthcare.
 Should you encounter a dental emergency, call us first thing.
-In the meantime, here are some tips to help you manage your condition until you can get to our office:
+However, dental emergencies come in many different forms, so we encourage you to look over our tips for addressing other types of urgent dental issues ahead of your next appointment.

 Dental emergencies can vary greatly in their cost because every situation is different in terms of which method of treatment is required.
 For example, some emergencies can be treated with just a round of antibiotics, while others may require that multiple teeth be extracted and replaced.
 Because of the many variables that influence the price, the only way to get a precise cost of emergency dentistry in Torrance is to come into our office for an evaluation.
 Our team at Torrance Dentistry will do everything in our power to minimize your cost.